ibm-cloud-docs/vpc/_include-segments/ilm-change-image-lifecycle-status-api.md

    ```
    {: pre}

    If you want to change the `deprecated_at` and `obsoleted_at` date and time entries, you can run these commands again.
-The previous dates and times are then replaced with the newly specified dates and times.
+The previous dates and times are replaced with the new dates and times.